-Activity Evidence that supports this approach Challenge number(s) addressed Effective deployment of staff - School led tutoring programme additional support and small group sessions (up to 6 children) identified through DtD meetings as benefitting from Additional phonics, tricky words and reading sessions targeted at disadvantaged pupils who require further phonics support.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Pupils may require targeted academic support to assist numeracy.
-Interventions should be carefully matched to classroom teaching 2, 3, 4 2,3,4 Meet the teacher meetings Parental workshops Frequent checking in with parents Use of Seesaw to communicate.
-EEF (+3) We define parental engagement as the involvement of parents in supporting their children's academic learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Effective deployment of staff - additional support and small group sessions identified through DtD meetings as benefitting from 1:1 tutoring in phonics, tricky words and reading sessions targeted at disadvantaged pupils who require further phonics support.
+Precision Teaching Spelling Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2, 3, 4 Pupils may require targeted academic support to assist numeracy.
+Interventions should be carefully matched to classroom teaching EEF 4 PiXL therapies interventions Small group tuition is most likely to be effective if it is targeted at a pupil's specific needs.
+Diagnostic assessments can be used to assess the best support.

+Time for Classteachers to plan and facilitate high quality interventions Targeted support EEF Meet the teacher meetings Parental workshops Frequent checking in with parents Use of Seesaw to communicate.
+Tea with the Head EEF (+3) We define parental engagement as the involvement of parents in supporting their children's academic learning.
 It includes general approaches which encourage parents to support their children with, for example reading or homework 2,3,4